-23. Unpaid Federal Tax Liability
+22. Unpaid Federal Tax Liability

-This term and condition applies only to recipients that are corporations.
+Term and Condition 22 applies only to recipients that are corporations.

-In accordance with the Financial Services and General Governmental Appropriations Act, 2020, the recipient affirms that the corporation has no unpaid Federal tax liability that has been assessed, for which all judicial and administrative remedies have been exhausted or lapsed, and that is not being paid in a timely manner pursuant to an agreement with the authority responsible for collecting the tax liability.
+In accordance with the annual Financial Services and General Governmental Appropriations Act, the recipient affirms that the corporation has no unpaid Federal tax liability that has been assessed, for which all judicial and administrative remedies have been exhausted or lapsed, and that is not being paid in a timely manner pursuant to an agreement with the authority responsible for collecting the tax liability

-24. Criminal Convictions
+23. Criminal Convictions

-This term and condition applies only to recipients that are corporations.
+Term and Condition 23 applies only to recipients that are corporations.

-In accordance with the Financial Services and General Governmental Appropriations Act, 2020, the recipient affirms that the corporation has not been convicted of a felony criminal violation under any Federal law within the preceding 24 months.
+In accordance with the annual Financial Services and General Governmental Appropriations Act, the recipient affirms that the corporation has not been convicted of a felony criminal violation under any Federal law within the preceding 24 months.

-25. Copyrighted Material
+24. Copyrighted Material